metao1/anagram/README.md

 - Space efficient as complexity is O(1).

 Cons:
-- It is not very efficient because sorting complexity is O(n log n).
+- It is not very efficient sorting complexity is O(n log n).

 ### Using hash table
 We use hash table to count the number of occurrences of each character in each string and compare the counts.